1971 JVP insurrection: First wave of attacks

 With a curfew imposed and suspects being arrested, some JVP leaders went into hiding.
 The attack began as planned.
 Ninety-two police stations across the country were attacked simultaneously by JVP groups armed with shotguns, bombs, and Molotov cocktails; five (in Deniyaya, Uragaha, Rajangane, Kataragama and Warakapola) were overrun by the insurgents, and 43 were abandoned by the police for "strategic reasons" during the following days.
 Fifty-seven police stations were damaged.
-The insurgents cut telephone and power lines, and blocked roads with trees.
+The insurgents cut telephone and power lines and blocked roads with trees.
 The Hanwella police station, near Colombo, was attacked on 6 April and overrun.
-It was soon recaptured by with army reinforcements from the Panagoda Cantonment.
+It was soon recaptured by army reinforcements from the Panagoda Cantonment.
 The No. 2 Squadron of the Royal Ceylon Air Force deployed its three Bell 206A JetRanger helicopters, which began flying missions to remote police stations to supply them with weapons and ammunition; over the following days, the helicopters returned wounded to hospitals.
 RCyAF Ekala was also attacked.
 The police withdrew personnel from smaller police stations.
 The rebels had taken control of Matara District and the town of Ambalangoda in the Galle District by 10 April, and came close to capturing the remainder of Southern Province except for cities of Galle and Matara (both of which had two Dutch colonial forts and small army garrisons).
 However, none of the JVP's four major missions succeeded.
 The abduction of the prime minister failed, with arrests of JVP members in Colombo on 5 April.
 The Panagoda Cantonment and Colombo were never attacked, because the members did not assemble.
 Jaffna Prison was attacked on the night of 5 April to rescue Wijeweera.
 The cadre booked a bus to the prison, and Pyatilake led the attack.
-It failed, however, when police reinforcements arrived; many of the attackers were arrested, and some killed.
+It failed, however, when police reinforcements arrived; many of the attackers were arrested, and some were killed.
 Attacks on the Jaffna police station and Karainagar naval detachment also failed, with four insurgents killed on 6 April at Elephant Pass.